docs

 }

-The response returned goes through middleware stack into emitter that outputs response to the end user.
+The application passes the response through the middleware stack to the emitter that outputs the response to the end user.

 Configuring router